 Ian speaks fluent French and graduated M.A. (honours) in English from the University of St Andrews.
 He is member of the Chartered Institute of Journalists, the world’s oldest professional body for journalists.
 Ian has won and been shortlisted for a number of UK journalism awards.

-A profile of Ian Fraser, written by Mital Patel, was published on Cision Blog on October 20th, 2011.
+A profile of Ian Fraser, written by Mital Patel, was published on the Cision Blog in October 2011.